QuantLet/Styleguide-and-FAQ/Outdated: Styleguide.md

 Should contain some new info, which is not written in other meta-info fields

 #### We use 'YAML' to format metainfo.txt to make things easy and fast
-YAML™ (rhymes with “camel”) is a human-friendly, cross language, Unicode based data serialization language designed around the common native data types of agile programming languages.
+YAML™ (rhymes with “camel”) is a human-friendly, cross language data serialization language.
+You will use it almost intuitively.

-#### Example of complete and correct "metainfo.txt"
+#### Example of complete and correct "metainfo.txt" in YAML format
 ```R

 Name of QuantLet:  MVAreturns